Abhishek-2310/SmartWatch-v2/README.md

 <br></br>

 ## Contributing
-Contributions are welcome!
+More features can be added in the future and contributions are welcome!
 Feel free to open issues, submit pull requests, or provide feedback.

 <br></br>